gardener/external-dns-management/README.md

       --ingress-dns.target-name-prefix string                         name prefix in target namespace for cross cluster generation of controller ingress-dns
       --ingress-dns.target-namespace string                           target namespace for cross cluster generation of controller ingress-dns
       --ingress-dns.target-owner-id string                            owner id to use for generated DNS entries of controller ingress-dns
+      --ingress-dns.target-owner-object string                        owner object to use for generated DNS entries of controller ingress-dns
       --ingress-dns.target-realms string                              realm(s) to use for generated DNS entries of controller ingress-dns
       --ingress-dns.target-set-ignore-owners                          mark generated DNS entries to omit owner based access control of controller ingress-dns
       --ingress-dns.targets.pool.size int                             Worker pool size for pool targets of controller ingress-dns